graysonhicks/sanctum-ipsum/README.md

 * Choose how many paragraphs you want to generate
 * Choose how many sentences you want in each paragraph
+* Copy and paste your lorem ipsum to your project

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).